 As demonstrated by BNY Mellon's DFAST results, we maintain excess regulatory capital in every quarter, for every ratio, over the entire planning horizon throughout the Supervisory Severely Adverse Scenario.
 This success is driven by a number of factors, including the Firm's strong capital generation and its risk profile.
-However, as noted above, we recognize that the U.S. capital rules' transitional phase-in timeline for many significant items, including AOCI, intangible assets, and other matters, works to enhance our excess capital position in the near term.
-We further recognize that our capital position was enhanced because the DFAST 2017 exercise does not require RWA to be calculated under the Advanced Approaches and the Advanced Approaches has been the Firm's constraining measure in recent quarters.
+We further recognize that our capital position was enhanced because the DFAST 2018 exercise does not require RWA to be calculated under the Advanced Approaches and the Advanced Approaches has been the Firm's constraining measure in recent quarters.